digidem/mapeo-settings-builder/README.md

 ## Development Status

-Not stable.
-Mapeo Desktop still needs to be given the capacity to open .mapeopresets files.
+Not stable--needs better error-handling and testing.
+Mapeo Desktop also still needs to be given the capacity to open .mapeopresets files.